 it shall set to 0 all subfields of the Presence Bitmap subfield of the Basic Multi-Link element included in the Neighbor Report element of the reported AP except the Link ID Info Present sub- field.

-it shall include in the Basic Multi-Link element in the Neighbor Report element of the reported AP a Per-STA Profile subfield only for each of the other recommended affiliated APs (if any), and with all the fields set to 0 in the STA Control field, except the Link ID field.
+it shall include in the Basic Multi-Link element in the Neighbor Report element of the reported AP a Per-STA Profile subfield only for each of the other recommended affiliated APs (if any) to a non-AP MLD that has dot11EHTBTMMLDRecommendationForMultipleAPsImplemented set to 1, and with all the fields set to 0 in the STA Control field, except the Link ID field.

 The AP MLD shall not include more than one Neighbor Report element reporting the same AP MLD with the same recommended subset of affiliated APs.
 If multiple Neighbor Report ele- ments are used to report the same AP MLD with a different recommended subset of affiliated APs, the Preference field value in these elements may be different.